Skip to content

 Install PMM Client

-To install PMM Client as a side-car container in your Kubernetes-based environment, do the following:
+Install PMM Client as a side-car container in your Kubernetes-based environment:

 1. Authorize PMM Client within PMM Server.